<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 • Such a population probably has 250-400 sporting clubs or recreational associations, many with hundreds of members.
 It might support a vibrant cultural scene with over 50 choirs, 20 drama or theatrical groups and dozens of ‘reading groups’;

 • In the field of health, there are very large numbers of condition-specific support groups, many with local branches and enjoying charitable status.
-Some will be part of high-profile national organisations, such as about cancers or heart disease, and running very political campaigns.
+Some will be part of high-profile national organisations, such as those about cancers or heart disease, and running very political campaigns.
 Others will have begun as self-help awareness-raising initiatives for little-known diseases or conditions;

 • The NHS has to be on good terms with all these, but in areas such as mental health and age-related services, social care assumes massive importance, particularly for top-tier Councils.
 They also, therefore, have to build and maintain excellent relationships with them;